Terrence A. Duffy

 Terrence A. Duffy (born August 15, 1958) is an American businessman.
-He is the chairman and chief executive officer of CME Group, a derivatives marketplace based in Chicago, Illinois.
+He is the chairman and, until March 2027, the chief executive officer of CME Group, a derivatives marketplace based in Chicago, Illinois.

 Duffy began working at the Chicago Mercantile Exchange in 1980.
 He joined the CME board in 1995.
 He served as vice chairman from 1998 to 2002 and as chairman from 2002 onwards.
-Duffy led the company's substantial mergers and acquisitions, including most notably when Chicago Mercantile Exchange acquired its cross-town rival Chicago Board of Trade, followed by acquisitions of New York Mercantile Exchange and later NEX Group.
+Duffy led the company's substantial mergers and acquisitions, including the acquisitions of the Chicago Board of Trade, New York Mercantile Exchange, and NEX Group.
 Duffy has served in the chairman and chief executive role since November 2016.

-In 2003, Duffy was appointed by President Bush and confirmed by the U.S. Senate as a member of the Federal Retirement Thrift Investment Board (FRTIB), a position he held until 2013.
+In 2003, Duffy was appointed by President George W. Bush and confirmed by the U.S. Senate as a member of the Federal Retirement Thrift Investment Board (FRTIB), a position he held until 2013.

 Early life and education

 Terrence A. Duffy was born on August 15, 1958, in South Side, Chicago, to John J. Duffy and Barbara Duffy.
 His grandfather, John J. Duffy, was a Chicago alderman who eventually became Cook County Board president.

-Duffy grew up on Chicago's southwest side in the Mount Greenwood neighborhood and graduated from Leo High School in 1976.
+Duffy grew up on Chicago's southwest side in the Mount Greenwood neighborhood and graduated from Leo Catholic High School in 1976.
 The neighborhood was home to many Chicago police and firefighters, and Duffy has said that while growing up he thought one of these positions would be his career path.

 Duffy attended the University of Wisconsin-Whitewater from 1978 to 1980.
 While going to school, he worked nights at a bar called Chuck's in Lake Geneva, an affluent resort town popular with wealthy Chicagoans.
 There he met Vincent Schreiber, a Chicago Mercantile Exchange trader who convinced Duffy to take up a career in trading and eventually became his professional mentor.